Jacob Bannon: Blood from the Soul (2020–present)

-In 2020, Bannon joined the industrial metal supergroup Blood from the Soul, which started out as a collaboration between Shane Embury and Sick of It All vocalist Lou Keller.
+In 2020, Bannon joined the industrial metal supergroup Blood from the Soul, which started out as a collaboration between Shane Embury and Sick of It All vocalist Lou Koller.
 The line-up of the band also features drummer Dirk Verbeuren and Nasum bassist Jesper Liveröd.
 The band released the album, DSM-5, in 2020 on Deathwish, Inc. Bannon has handled the vocals and visuals on this record.

 Umbra Vitae (2020–present)

 In 2020, Bannon formed the death metal group Umbra Vitae with members of Twitching Tongues, The Red Chord and Uncle Acid & the Deadbeats.
 The band released its debut album, Shadow of Life in the same year.